 Most people’s purpose in learning Japanese is to be able to communicate with Japanese people.
 To be fluent in Japanese, you need to actually talk with people.
 We recommend making a Japanese friend and talking to them in Japanese.
 Depending on the area you live, you may think it’s difficult to find a Japanese person, but you can search if there is a Japanese community in your area, or you can find a language partner online as well.
 If it’s possible, We recommend that you actually go to Japan and communicate with local people.
 You may make some mistakes or you may not hear what they say and you may feel embarrassed, but it’s totally fine, that means you are in the process of becoming fluent in the language, so don’t worry about it, just keep talking to people.
 They don’t really care and they don’t remember about your mistake.

-Well, there is no best way to learn Japanese, but the best thing you can do is spend enough time to learn this language seriously.
-Start from the basics, learn day-by-day and be patient, then the result won’t disappoint you!
-Remember to stay motivated, persistent, and open-minded throughout your language learning journey, and you’ll unlock the boundless opportunities that proficiency in Japanese brings.
+Well, there is no best way to learn Japanese, but the best thing you can do is spend enough time learning this language seriously.
+Start from the basics, learn day-by-day, and be patient, then the result won’t disappoint you!
+Remember to stay motivated, persistent, and open-minded throughout your language-learning journey, and you’ll unlock the boundless opportunities that proficiency in Japanese brings.
 Those are the best ways to learn Japanese that you’re seeking for.
 Ganbatte kudasai!